CRFricke/Authorization.Core/docs/Configure-Core-Roles-and-Users.md

 The Authorization.Core package provides definitions for the Guids associated with the `Administrator` Role and User in the `SysGuids` class.

-Define the Guids associated any entities that are pre-installed by your application.
+Define the Guids associated with any entities that are pre-installed by your application.
 Use the example below as a guide.

 ```csharp
 /// <summary>